probeiuscorp/fslc-presentations/functional-programming/slides.md

 This presentation will be all about functional programming, especially of the pure variety.

+## Knowledge we will be building off of

+We'll spend most of the presentation using JavaScript/TypeScript, notably making extensive use of anonymous functions.
+Hopefully you have some familiarity with these tools, but if you don't, questions are always welcome.

 ## What we'll cover

 * Monads in theory: a light introduction in modern JavaScript/TypeScript